INMAS-Math/Workshop-V-01-Solutions/data/readme.txt

-Fles in this folder are used by the following notebooks:
+Files in this folder are used by the following notebooks:
-- Notebook 04 - Input/Output
+- Notebook 8 - Input/Output
-- Notebooks 09 and 10 - Numpy
+- Notebooks 15, 16 - Numpy
+- Notebook 19 - Pandas